kamalraj21intel/uwc-docs/source/Pages/page_04.rst

     8) Running the sample DB publisher with Telegraf, InfluxDBCOnnector, ZmqBroker & Etcd container

 .. note::
-   If user wants to run sparkplug in TLS mode then please make sure rootca dir is present.
-If not present then please run following in PROD mode or run entire 02 script for  any non sparkplug recipe in PROD mode.
+   If user wants to run sparkplug in TLS mode then please make sure "rootca" dir is present at ../build/provision/, If not present then please run following in PROD mode or  run entire 02 script for any non sparkplug recipe in PROD mode.

    $ cd ../build/provision

    $ sudo ./provision.sh ../docker-compose.yml --generate_certs

 Following is a sample output for Sparkplug-Bridge related configuration: